AbnerBarretto/AbnerBarretto/README.md

 # About Me
-I am 19 years old, from Caruaru-PE and a passionate gaming enthusiast, tech lover and coffee fan.
+I am a 19 years old, from Caruaru-PE and a passionate gaming enthusiast, tech lover and coffee fan.
 I'm new to the field and intend to learn a lot throughout this journey

 ## Tools and Technology